Wednesday, June 12, 2013

 ~Take a senior to lunch

-~Help someone decorate their house that isn't able
+~Help someone decorate their house who isn't able

 ~Buy from friends: Crafts, products, books, art, etc.